FaisalTamanoJr/Class-Notes/pages/GEETHIC - Lesson 7.md

 Distributive justice is the most fundamental kind of justice that underlies many of the other kinds; for example, punishments and compensations are forms of benefits and burdens, and a due process is just a standard for distribution/allocation.

-When is the a distribution just?
+When is a distribution just?

 | Distribution Basis                  | Theory of Justice                       |
 | ----------------------------------- | --------------------------------------- |